Sickle cell disease

-In 2012, researchers reported some success with a study of “half-matched” marrow transplants (haploidentical transplant is the medical term), which used donors who shared only 50% of the recipients’ genes.
+In recent years, researchers have reported some success with “half-matched” marrow transplants (haploidentical transplant is the medical term), which uses a donor who shares only 50% of the recipient's genes.
 While this approach may potentially help expand donor options for patients, the research is still very preliminary.
 Bone marrow transplant with a fully matched donor remains the best choice at this time.

 Other Investigational Treatments

 Nitric Oxide.
 Nitric oxide is a natural chemical in the body that relaxes smooth muscles and widens blood vessels.
 Patients with sickle cell disease are deficient in nitric oxide.
 This lack of nitric oxide constricts blood vessels and causes sickle cell pain.
 Some studies have indicated that inhaling nitric oxide may slow the disease process and improve symptoms in acute sickle cell crises.
 Other studies report that nitric oxide is of no benefit.
 In addition, nitric oxide is difficult to administer.
 More studies are needed to determine if nitric oxide should have a role in sickle cell therapy.
 (Nitric oxide is not the same substance as nitrous oxide, the so-called laughing gas used in dentistry.)